-- 1. ADOPTS the City of Vincent Draft Disability Access and Inclusion Plan 2017 2022 as shown in Attachment 1: - 2.
-AUTHORISES the Chief Executive Officer to submit the City of Vincent Disability Access and Inclusion Plan 2017 2022 to the Disability Services Commission for final endorsement; - 3.
-REQUIRES the preparation of a City of Vincent Disability Access and Inclusion Plan 2017 2022 Summary comprising the purpose, key consultation findings, outcomes and strategies to ensure a more accessible and readable document for the community. - 4.
-NOTES that the City of Vincent Draft Disability Access and Inclusion Plan 2017 2022 and Summary document will be subject to further formatting and styling to be determined by the Chief Executive Officer prior to publication.
+- 1. ADOPTS the City of Vincent Draft Disability Access and Inclusion Plan 2017 2022 as shown in Attachment 1; - 2.
+AUTHORISES the Chief Executive Officer to submit the City of Vincent Disability Access and Inclusion Plan 2017 2022 to the Disability Services Commission for final endorsement; and - 3.
+NOTES that the City of Vincent Draft Disability Access and Inclusion Plan 2017 2022 will be subject to further formatting and styling to be determined by the Chief Executive Officer prior to publication.